Teochew Spiral Yam Mooncake: layered and flaky pastry encasing a sweet yam / taro paste. It is pretty to look at, and extremely delicious to eat!

 INSTRUCTIONS

 - Sift flour and salt into a mixing bowl.
 Whisk to mix the salt evenly throughout the flour.
 Add in shortening and mix into a dough – I start off by using a firm spatula / wooden spoon, then finish mixing by hand.
-Cover and rest for 30 minutes.180 grams plain flour, ⅛ tsp salt, 100 grams shortening
+Wrap dough with clingwrap and chill overnight.180 grams plain flour, ⅛ tsp salt, 100 grams shortening

 - Sift flour and sweet potato powder (if using) into a mixing bowl.
 Add in caster sugar and whisk to mix the dry ingredients.
 Add in oil, water and vinegar.
 Mix with a firm spatula / wooden spoon until the mixture starts to form a dough, then finish mixing by hand.
-Do not over-mix the dough.
-Cover and rest for 30 minutes.200 grams plain flour, 1 tsp purple sweet potato powder, 30 grams caster sugar, 50 grams oil, 100 grams water, ½ tsp vinegar
+Wrap dough with clingwrap and chill overnight.
+This allows gluten formation and reduce the need to knead the dough by hand200 grams plain flour, 7.5 grams purple sweet potato powder, 25 grams caster sugar, 50 grams shallot oil, 100 grams water, ½ tsp vinegar

 Combining the Doughs – see Note 2

-- Take 1 water dough portion, flatten with your palm into a disc and encase 1 oil dough portion, ensuring the water dough is evenly wrapped around the oil dough.
-Repeat until all oil dough portions are wrapped with water dough portions (you will now have 8 balls).
+- Take the first water dough portion, flatten with your palm into a disc and encase the first oil dough portion, ensuring the water dough is evenly wrapped around the oil dough.
+Set aside to rest, covered with clingwrap.
+Repeat until all oil dough portions are wrapped with water dough portions.

 - First Roll.
-Take 1 dough portion and flatten with your palm into a disc.
-Take a rolling pin and roll it out into a long rectangular shape, about 3-mm thick.
+Take the first dough portion and flatten with your palm into a disc.
+Take a rolling pin and roll it out gently into a long rectangular shape, about 3-mm thick.
 Do it gently so that the oil dough doesn't get squeezed out.
-Starting from the bottom corner of the dough, roll up the dough diagonally and tightly.
+Roll up the dough from the long-side tightly.
+Set aside to rest, covered with clingwrap.
+Repeat until you have 10 rolled-up logs.

-- Take 1 rolled-up dough and use a serrated knife to cut the dough into half.
-Repeat for all the rolled-up doughs (you will get 16 dough portions).
+- Take 1 rolled-up dough and use a very sharp knife to cut the dough into half.
+Repeat for all the rolled-up doughs (you will get 20 dough portions).

 Wrapping the Mooncake – see Note 3